winfeigle/phase-3-sql-select-and-update/README.md

 Notice that this time we selected the row to delete using the Primary Key column.
 Remember that every table row has a Primary Key column that is unique.
 Hana was the third row in the database and thus had an id of `3`.

+## Conclusion

+You've now successfully performed all four CRUD actions — Create, Read, Update, and Delete — using SQL with the `INSERT`, `SELECT`, `UPDATE` and `DESTROY` commands.
+These four actions are among the most important when it comes to working with SQL databases.